itai590/Hey-Sheldon/README.md

     Move beyond basic amplitude checks by training machine learning models to recognize bark patterns.

-- [ ] **Enhanced Client-Side Error Handling**
-  Improve the React frontend to handle backend or network failures more gracefully.

 - [ ] **Upgrade React to version 18+**<br>Update the React frontend to the latest version for improved performance and features and compatibility.

 - [ ] **Support Customizable Sound Event Patterns**
   Allow users to define their own trigger sounds (e.g., claps, whistles) for flexible event detection.

 - [ ] **Real-Time Updates via WebSocket**
   Push live detection events to the frontend without requiring page refreshes.